saucelabs/sauce_bindings/java/junit4/README.md

 </dependency>
 ```

-### Example
+### Usage
-This code is everything you need to run a test on Sauce Labs.
-Just have your test class extend `SauceBaseTest` and this library takes care of the rest!
+Extend your test class with `SauceBaseTest` and this library takes care of the rest!
 ```java
 import org.junit.Test;
 import static org.junit.Assert.*;